okonomichiyaki/supercat/01-bot turn start here.md

 			- Select matching card (if multiple options, select card with more pips).
 			- Declare the ambition.
 		- If both cards are the same suit, select card with higher number.
-		- Otherwise, use General Priorities (next page) to select card.
+		- Otherwise, use General Priorities to select card.

 ✦ Can bot surpass with either card?